Venezuelan opposition envoy urges foreign help to get aid in

 An estimated 3 million Venezuelans have left the oil-rich OPEC country since 2015, some 800,000 of whom have ended up in Colombia.

-Reporting By Luc Cohen and Matt Spetalnick; Editing by Chizu Nomiyama and Alistair Bell
+Reporting by Luc Cohen and Matt Spetalnick in Washington; Editing by Alistair Bell and James Dalgleish